 The Company does not carry out any:

 The Company keeps its privacy policies under regular review and this may result in issuing updated versions of this Notice, which the Company will normally do on its website.
-This Notice was last updated on 11 May 2018.
+This Notice was last updated in February 2021.

 DISCLAIMER: The information in this Privacy Notice is for general guidance on your rights and responsibilities and is not legal advice.
 Please contact a lawyer if you need legal advice